Appdynamics/couchbase-monitoring-extension/README.md

      ```
      **All these metric properties are optional, and the default value shown in the table is applied to the metric(if a property has not been specified) by default.**

+     There are five categories of metrics i.e cluster, node , bucket, query, xdcr.
+To disable any of these sections, change the include parameter under the section to "false" as follows:
+     ```
+     index:
+        include: "false"
+        stats:
+            - memorySnapshotInterval:
+                  alias: "memorySnapshotInterval"
+            - stableSnapshotInterval:
+                  alias: "stableSnapshotInterval"
+            - maxRollbackPoints:
+                  alias: "maxRollbackPoints"
+     ```

 ## Metrics

 ### Metric Category: Cluster Metrics